bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+  Prop types are an important bug-preventing device we put in our code.
+We use it to check that the props that are being passed are of the right datatype (boolean, string, number, function etc).
+It prevents you, or another developer from accidentally putting in the wrong datatype and getting errors.

 - [ ] Describe a life-cycle event in React?

+  A life-cycle event is an event that is designated to take place at a specific point in the react life-cycle.
+The lifecycle contains the stages that react components go through as a page is loading (mounting), updating (growth), unmounting (death) and rendering.

 - [ ] Explain the details of a Higher Order Component?

+  Higher Order Components are a way to link components that share data or functionality beyond the state -> props pattern.
+Using HOC's we are able to reuse component logic.
+An HOC is a function that receives a component as an argument and returns a new component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Firstly, you could just use a stylesheet and style your components using CSS or a preprocessor like Less or SCSS.
+It can be a little long, but I like it and I don't understand why everyone is so down on CSS.

+You could use a library like Bootstrap that provides pre-styled components for you to put on your page.
+It is a little limiting in how much you can personalize the styles each component comes with, but it's a great way to quickly get a page looking nice.

+You can also use a more flexible library like Styled Components - it lets you build your own style components to use in your react.
+You have control over what the styling looks like, but you're able to make use of components in React.

 ## Project Setup